Skip to content ↓

 • The school choir is thriving, supported by professional singing teachers;

-• The ‘school play’, just like in the 1960s, is a permanent feature of the school calendar;
+• The ‘school play’, just like in the 1960s, though now usually a Musical, is a permanent feature of the school calendar;

-• All students have the opportunity to participate – and represent the school – in a variety of sports, both individually and in teams;
+• All students have the opportunity to participate – and represent the school – in a variety of sporting and non-sporting activities, both individually and in teams, such as football, chess, debating, rugby…;

 School trips are encouraged and the expectation is that every student will go on at least one trip during their time at Smithdon, although there are opportunities to experience many more than just one.
-A school activities week in the summer contributes to this ideal, alongside the Duke of Edinburgh’s Award Scheme and academic trips organised by the English, humanities and other departments, that take place frequently throughout the school year.
+Trips visit places locally and in the wider UK, as well as further afield such as Holland, Paris, Lake Garda and New York to name just a few, alongside the Duke of Edinburgh’s Award Scheme and academic trips organised by the Art, humanities and other departments, that take place frequently throughout the school year.

-Just like 1984 and the visit of Brian Jacks, the school continues to encourage outside speakers and other organisations into school to widen the horizons of our students.
-Students have the opportunity to see performances of the works of Shakespeare and other playwrights within school, whilst those studying languages will soon be treated to plays in either French or German.
-All students have the opportunity to listen to and ask questions of entrepreneurs, adventurers, authors and leading sportsmen during their time at Smithdon.
+Just like 1984 and the visit of Brian Jacks, the school continues to encourage outside speakers and other organisations into school to widen the horizons of our students, such as those organised through our Careers lead, STEMM lead and also during our annual Literary Festival in March.
+Students have the opportunity to see performances of the works of Shakespeare and other playwrights within school as well as through trips to the theatre in Norwich and beyond.
+All students have the opportunity to listen to and ask questions of entrepreneurs, adventurers, authors and leading sports personalities during their time at Smithdon.

 Students should be proud to wear the Smithdon High School uniform and be proud of what everything they achieve at school.
 We, at Smithdon, believe that every student has talent and ability which need to be identified, encouraged, fostered and recognised.
 Rewards assemblies and prize giving events are regular features of the calendar, where the whole school and community can come together to celebrate the success of our young people.